edwang09/grpc_literatures/README.md

 # Reports

-You must also be able to produce reports:
+You must also be able to produce the following reports:
 - which authors have the most awards? this report should show the top-10
 - which books have the most awards? this report should show the top-50, and be paginated 10 at a time
 - which award was given out most frequently? this report should show the top-5

+Note: You can produce these however you want, as long as they're accessible in the codebase in your repository, or via an endpoint in your API.

 # Bonus Points

 Bonus points if this service is dockerized

-Bonus points if you canw rite the terraform to provision this in AWS
+Bonus points if you can write the terraform to provision this in AWS